shellspec/shellspec/README.md

 0.12.0 (not yet released)

 * Add `--list-specfiles`, `--list-examples` option.
+* Add `--env-from` option.
+* Add tests that for array if supported shells.
 * Change `--count` option output includes the number of specfiles.
+* Change to the banner show only on shellspec-runner.

 0.11.2 (2019-04-23)